njch5/oo-ride-share/README.md

 -   Create a new instance of `Trip`
 -   Modify this selected driver using a new helper method in `Driver`:
  -Add the new trip to the collection of trips for that `Driver`
-  - Set the driver's status to `:UNAVAILABLE`
+    -Set the driver's status to `:UNAVAILABLE`
 -   Modify the user for the trip using a new helper method in `User`:
  -Add the new trip to the collection of trips for the `User`
 -   Add the new trip to the collection of all `Trip`s in `TripDispatcher`